 San Cristobal De Las casas, Chiapas

 I love Mexico, I have been there three times and I hardly think I will ever be done exploring it.
-One of my favorite places to visit in the country is Chiapas, and in particular I enjoy going to San Cristobal de las Casas, a beautiful colonial city surrounded by the mountains.
+One of my favorite places to visit in the country is Chiapas, and in particular, I enjoy going to San Cristobal de las Casas, a beautiful colonial city surrounded by the mountains.
 Yet, what I like the most is visiting the villages scattered around the city, where the indigenous communities live, preserving their culture, way of life and religious beliefs.

-San Juan Chamula is my favorite: the beautiful church has a colorful facade, while the interior is completely different from that of a typical catholic church.
-In fact, it is used by the locals to perform rituals which are typical of the Maya but which are held in front of the icons of catholicism.
+San Juan Chamula is my favorite: the beautiful church has a colorful facade, while the interior is completely different from that of a typical Catholic church.
+In fact, it is used by the locals to perform rituals which are typical of the Maya but which are held in front of the icons of Catholicism.
 It’s a surreal thing to experience.

 My advice to those wishing to visit Chiapas is to allow at least 3 days in San Cristobal, to get a decent feel for it.
 A good place to stay is Hotel Casa Mexicana, which is a restored colonial home.
-For visiting the villages, I recommend to go on a guided tour.
+For visiting the villages, I recommend going on a guided tour.
 It is nice to have a proper explanation as to why things are done a certain way, rather than just see images that would otherwise remain empty.

-My favourite place to visit in Mexico is easily Zipolite, Oaxaca.
+My favorite place to visit in Mexico is easily Zipolite, Oaxaca.
 The entire town rests on the beach, making it the perfect place to laze the day away in a hammock, sipping on a Corona.
 Plus, the whole beach is clothing optional, which makes everyone so open.
 People of all different walks of life join together in this magical place that is reminiscent of the 60s.
 Anything goes in Zipolite, and you can be 100% yourself.

 The beautiful destinations in Mexico are truly endless and we weren’t able to compile them all here on this list.
 We look forward to continuing to explore spots throughout Mexico and hope to share some lesser known areas with you this year!